vipul-sharma20/vipul.xyz/_printing/2025-09-01-bengaluru-office-map.md

 Thanks to [Smoggy3D][smoggy3d] for building [https://map2model.com/](https://map2model.com/).

-Choice of colors is not the best but I wanted to try our the filaments that I got from Bambu Lab when I had purchased my printer.
+Choice of colors is not the best but I wanted to try out the filaments that I got from Bambu Lab when I had purchased my printer.
 Those free/complimentary ones are I think around 150-200gms and this print was small enough to try one of those (the orange one) out.